Tim55667757/AVStockParser/README.md

 Process finished with exit code 0
 ```

-For key `--period` you can use values: `TIME_SERIES_DAILY`, `TIME_SERIES_WEEKLY` and `TIME_SERIES_MONTHLY` to get daily, weekly and monthly candlesticks.
+For key `--period` you can use values: `TIME_SERIES_DAILY`, `TIME_SERIES_WEEKLY` and `TIME_SERIES_MONTHLY` to get daily, weekly, and monthly candlesticks.
 Default is `TIME_SERIES_INTRADAY`.

-In another example let's try to get intraday hourly candlesticks of MMM stock into file MMM60.csv.
+In another example let us try to get intraday hourly candlesticks of MMM stock into file MMM60.csv.
 The command may be like this:
 ```commandline
 avstockparser --debug-level 10 --api-key "your token here" --ticker MMM --period TIME_SERIES_INTRADAY --interval 60min --size compact --output MMM60.csv --parse
 ```